What one capability unlocks

 Worth being precise about whose problem this is: in the cases above, the provider mostly did its job.
 It sent a currency code on every record, returned internally consistent values, documented its endpoints.
 The gap is that the meaning of a value lives in conventions — units, currency, as-of date, what null stands for — that the value doesn't carry and the docs don't always spell out, and reconstructing that meaning at the boundary is the integrator's responsibility, not the provider's failing.
 When something genuinely is ambiguous — a value whose label and magnitude disagree — the honest move is a precise, evidence-backed question to the provider, not a complaint and not a guess.

-In plain terms: you can't even trust the response to tell you the truth about itself — not the status, not the docs, not always the fields.
+In plain terms: the response can't always be trusted to tell you the truth about itself.
 In technical terms: the envelope is unreliable independently of the value, so the boundary has to confirm the response is the one it asked for — the echoed identifier matches the request, the status is genuinely a success, the shape is what this endpoint returns on this plan — before it ever reaches the question of what the number means.

 This doesn't move the conclusion; it sharpens it.
 Whether the gap is a meaning the provider never carried or a contract the provider didn't keep, the cost lands in your product, and the defense lives in the same one place.